-• Try to drink the recommended amounts for your age (see the chart overleaf).
-Make sure these drinks are spaced out throughout the day.
-Water is the best.
+Try to drink the recommended amounts for your age (see the chart overleaf) make sure however these drinks are spaced out throughout the day.
+Water type drinks are best.
 Ask to have extra water in school.

-- Avoid coffee, tea, cola, fizzy drinks, and anything else which makes the problem worse. - Eat plenty of fruit and vegetables. - Take plenty of time to empty the bladder completely.
-Go in natural breaks in the day: before school, break, before and after lunch, before home time, before and after tea, before bed. - Think of a reminder system. - Try to make the toilet area a nice place to be. - When the bladder seems to be empty try to wee again in case some wee is left inside.
+- Avoid coffee, tea, cola, fizzy drinks, and anything else which makes the problem worse. - Eat plenty of fruit and vegetables.

+Take plenty of time to empty the bladder completely.
+Go in natural breaks in the day, e.g. before school, break, before and after lunch, before home time, before and after tea, before bed.

+- Think of a reminder system. - Try to make the toilet area a nice place to be. - When the bladder seems to be empty try to wee again in case some wee is left inside.